DP-CDA: An Algorithm for Enhanced Privacy Preservation in Dataset Synthesis Through Randomized Mixing: Background and Problem Formulation

-\textbf{Problem Formulation. } As mentioned before, numerous modern ML algorithms are trained on privacy-sensitive data, and the model parameters can cause significant privacy leakage.
-In this work, we focus on generating synthetic data that satisfies formal and strict privacy guarantees that can be utilized to train the aforementioned ML models.
-More specifically, given a dataset $\mathbb{D} = \{ (x_i, y_i) \}_{i=1}^n$, where each $\mathbf{x}_i \in \mathbb{R}^{d_x}$ is a feature vector and $y_i$ is a label, the goal is to construct a new dataset $\mathbb{D}'$ that ensures privacy, while maintaining high utility for downstream ML tasks.
+\textbf{Problem Formulation. }As mentioned before, numerous modern ML algorithms are trained on privacy-sensitive data, and the model parameters can cause significant privacy leakage.
+In this work, we focus on generating synthetic data that i) satisfies formal and strict DP guarantees; and ii) can be utilized to train ML models.
+More specifically, given a dataset $\mathbb{D} = \{ (\mathbf{x}_i, \mathbf{y}_i) \}_{i=1}^n$, where each $\mathbf{x}_i \in \mathbb{R}^{d_x}$ is a feature vector and $\mathbf{y}_i \in \mathbb{R}^{d_y}$ is the corresponding label, the goal is to construct a new dataset $\mathbb{D}'$ that ensures privacy, while maintaining high utility for downstream ML tasks.
 The new dataset $\mathbb{D}'$ should enable effective training of a machine-learning model $f(\mathbf{w})$, yielding predictive performance comparable to that achieved with the original dataset $\mathbb{D}$.
 This requirement can be formulated as a utility constraint:

 where, $\text{Utility}(f, \mathbb{D}')$ is a metric (e.g., accuracy) that reflects the performance of model $f(\mathbf{w})$ when trained on $\mathbb{D}'$, and $\theta \in (0,1]$ is a predefined utility threshold indicating acceptable performance relative to training on $\mathbb{D}$.
-As mentioned before, our objective of this work is to design a transformation mechanism $\mathcal{M}$ that maximizes privacy protection while simultaneously meeting the utility constraint for effective model performance.
+As mentioned before, our objective of this work is to design a transformation mechanism $\mathcal{M}$ that maximizes privacy protection, while simultaneously meeting the utility constraint for effective model performance.
 This can be expressed as: